• Skip to primary navigation

 9. Slice steak and serve!

-adding melted butter to roasted potatoes
+pouring melted butter over roasted potatoes

 More Sheet Pan Meals